capfredf/clang-repl-cc/content/_index.md

 ### Highlights

-1. In the submitted patch, we made every effort to integrate the component with the existing infrastructure while not reinventing the wheel.
-Starting from home-brewed code completion modules, it took multiple iterations for us to work out the current solution where `ASTUnit::codeComplete` is employed to do the heavy-lifting job.
+1. In the submitted patch, we have multiple iterations to integrate the new components with the existing infrastructure while not reinventing the wheel.
+For each code completion, we create a special AST unit called `ASTUnit` with the current input and invoke its method `ASTUnit::codeComplete` with a completion point to do the heavy-lifting job.

-2. New completion contexts were added so the `Sema/CodeComplete*` can provide correct completion results for the new declaration kind that Clang-Repl uses model statements on the global scope.
+2. `Sema/CodeComplete*` are a collection of modules in Clang that play an central role in code completion.
+We added new completion contexts  so the `Sema/CodeComplete*` can provide correct completion results for the new declaration kind that Clang-Repl uses model statements on the global scope.
 In a regular C++ file, expression statements are not allowed to appear at the top level.
-Therefore, `Sema` will exclude invalid completion candidates for expression statements.
-However, they are common input at a REPL.
+Therefore, `Sema/CodeComplete*` will exclude invalid completion candidates for expression statements, which are nonetheless common inputs at the REPL.

 ## Demo